Matooke is a plantain and it belongs to the carbohydrate group of food.

 More water is then added to the saucepan but it should not touch the matooke, and the matooke is put back on fire and brought to boil for 5 minutes and then bring the heat low to cook gently for 30 minutes or as long as required (the longer the matooke cooks, the better the flavour and texture).

 The matooke is served hot and wrapped in a clean cooked banana leaf to preserve the heat.

 The accompanied sauce can be of your choice but fish in ground nuts, chicken stew, or meat stew are always preferred.
-You can uncover such on your own by taking a Self Drive tour in Uganda or by undertaking a guided tour around.
+You can uncover such on your own by taking a Self Drive tour in Uganda or you can hire a car with a driver to take you around Uganda.
 Do not limit yourself to exotic foods, try out the local dish and be your own testimony.